Learn how you manage routing in Blazor for .NET Core and VS Code

 2This is great if we in a later stage want to do a data lookup based on the route parameter value.
 Additionally, note how you add navigation back to the

-route using the built-in componentNavLink
+/productsroute using the built-in componentNavLink:<NavLink href="products" target="_blank">Products</NavLink>1

-which is your product list page.
-The NavLink
+The href is pointing to products which is your product list page.
+The NavLink is translated into an anchor tag during compilation.

 Try out the application at this point by running the following command in the terminal:

-dotnet build && dotnet run
+dotnet build && dotnet run1Yor app should now run at

-.
+http://localhost:5000.
+Let's navigate tohttp://localhost:5000/products.
 You should see the following:

 -3- Detail component data lookup

 Next, you will implement looking up specific data on the detail component.
-To do so you need to ensure you have a specific method in Data.cs
+To do so you need to ensure you have a specific method in Data.cs that lets you select a specific item by id.

 Open up

-class:public static Product GetProduct(int id) { return products.SingleOrDefault(p => p.Id == id); }
+Data.csand add the following method to theProductsclass:public static Product GetProduct(int id) { return products.SingleOrDefault(p => p.Id == id); }1

 2